techidaily/site-facebook/source/_posts/freeing-up-from-facebooks-pervasive-tracking.md

 ## What Data the Will the Tool Remove?

  The tool anonymizes your browsing data so it is no longer linked to your Facebook account.
-It should take effect within 48 hours, according to a[Facebook engineering blog post](https://engineering.fb.com/data-infrastructure/off-facebook-activity/) .
+It should take effect within 48 hours, according to a [Facebook engineering blog post](https://engineering.fb.com/data-infrastructure/off-facebook-activity/) .
 However, an important caveat about this tool is that it will not actually delete your data.
 It will disconnect the data from your Facebook profile, but it won't allow you to delete your browsing information.

  Facebook still collects information from third-party apps and services.
 But now it assigns a unique ID to each activity report instead of linking it to your name.
 Facebook continues to harvest data but now keeps it anonymously.